Medieval Times Dinner & Tournament in Schaumburg, IL

 If you’re looking for a hearty meal accompanied by knights on thundering stallions, head over to your nearest 11th-century Spanish castle in Schaumburg, Illinois.

-Casting a queen answered numerous audience requests for more significant roles for women in the show.
+Welcome to Medieval Times Dinner & Tournament, a wildly popular entertainment destination that offers an experience like no other—part immersive dinner theater, part medieval sports championship and part “woman power.”
+Casting Queen Doña Maria Isabella answered numerous audience requests for more significant roles for women in the show.
 Chicago actress Allyssa O’Donnell is one of four actresses who play the feisty Queen on different days.
 The role, said Ms. O’Donnell, who was Princess Catalina in the previous show, sends a message of empowerment.

 Queen Doña Maria Isabella of the Medieval Times Dinner & Tournament in Schaumburg, Illinois